brunobrn/deploy-pgbd-with-replica/README.md

 5. I developed little python apps to connect on the database to exec inserts and selects on pg_master and also running little "reports" on the read replica side, i thinked interesting to simulate a full deployment.

+6. The image of docker for postgres container are a other little project of mine.
+If you wanna see: https://github.com/brunobrn/fully-extension-docker-postgres

 That's it!